 After your surgery, your eye will be covered until your anesthesia wears off.
 For the duration of the healing process, you’ll need to wear an eye shield while you sleep to ensure your eye heals undisturbed.

 At Four Corners Eye, we’re proud to have the only fellowship-trained glaucoma specialist in the region on our staff.
 Dr. Joshua Zastrocky has undergone extensive training in the diagnosis and treatment of glaucoma, making him a uniquely qualified choice to help preserve your vision.

 Dr. Zastrocky is a participating provider in AGS Cares, a public service of the American Glaucoma Society Foundation, that provides surgical glaucoma treatment at no cost to qualifying patients.
-To check your eligibility and enroll in this program, click here.

 Learn more about saving your sight and treating glaucoma today.
 Even if you aren’t experiencing symptoms, request an appointment online or call Four Corners Eye Clinic at (970) 259-2202 to schedule your visit.